Fubuchi/SolusWSL-usysconf-fix/README.md

 To fix this, we need:

-- Enable systemd
+1. Enable systemd
-- Patch clr-boot-manager
+2. Patch clr-boot-manager
-- Use a kernel with apparmor enabled and enable apparmor
+3. Use a kernel with apparmor enabled and enable apparmor

+**Step 1 and 2 are not needed if using the latest version of SolusWSL**

 ## Enable systemd